-The 19th century was a high time for public concerts, and that in turn created demand for music lessons.
+The 19th century was a high time for public concerts, and that, in turn, created the demand for music lessons.
 Music teachers in that era were mostly composers and performers themselves.
-Sometimes they wrote pedagogical pieces for their students, to be used as learning material and also for performance.
+They composed pedagogical pieces for their students, to be used as learning material and also for performance.

-The violin concerto was one of the most-favoured genres in that era, and there were certainly some very well-written student concertos composed for the purpose of teaching and learning.
-These pieces were often composed in keys that sounded more resonant on the violin (i.e. G major, D major, A minor etc.) and employed fingerings and bowings that are natural to the hands of violinists while retaining the virtuosic character of a concerto.
+The violin concerto was one of the most-favored genres in that era, and there were undoubtedly some very well-written student concertos composed for teaching.
+These pieces were often composed in keys that sounded more resonant on the violin (G major, D major, A minor, etc.) and employed fingerings and bowings that are natural to the hands of violinists while retaining the virtuosic character of a concerto.

-As violinists, we all dream of playing the great concertos of Mendelssohn, Brahms, Tchaikovsky, and others.
-However, without proper intermediate-level repertoire to the bridge the gap, young students attempting these challenging pieces too early may struggle and develop bad habits that will hinder their progress.
-It is very important for teachers to be informed of these repertoires, and use them as a tool to help the students to develop their technique and musicality naturally.
+As violinists, we all dream of playing the great concertos of the Romantic era.
+However, without proper intermediate-level repertoire to bridge the gap, young students attempting these challenging pieces too early may struggle and develop bad habits that hinder their progress.
+Teachers need to be informed of these repertoires, and use them as a tool to help the students to develop their technique and musicality naturally.

 Oskar Rieding (1840-1916)

 Rieding was an important violin pedagogue who composed a handful of works for the violin.
 Among his more popular compositions, the first movement of Concerto in G major, Op.24 was included in Barbara Barber's Solos for Young Violinists, Vol.2, a popular compilation of great violin literature preferred by many teachers.

 This three-movement concerto is among a few that can be played entirely in the first position.
 However, students who have learned to shift can explore playing in other positions to achieve a more expressive performance.

 - Violin Concerto in A minor in Hungarian Style, Op.21